twinbasic/documentation/docs/CustomControls/Property sheet and object serialization.md

 At the moment, the form-designer doesn't yet support code-behind-forms, so this feature is not yet complete.

-***
-## Tips
+> [!TIP]
-- If you make changes to your CustomControl class, such as exposing new properties or changing how a control is drawn, these changes will get reflected immediately to any open form designers.
+> If you make changes to your CustomControl class, such as exposing new properties or changing how a control is drawn, these changes will get reflected immediately to any open form designers.
 Form designers will show a 'resync' button when you return to them, once pressed the changes will be apparent.

+> [!TIP]
-- The serialization happens via JSON when running in the IDE, but via a binary format when running in a compiled DLL/EXE.
+> The serialization happens via JSON when running in the IDE, but via a binary format when running in a compiled DLL/EXE.
 The `SerializationInfo` object that is passed to your serialization constructor is a different implementation when running in the IDE, but this should be transparent to you as a CustomControl implementer.

+> [!TIP]
-- When making changes or updates to a CustomControl always consider backwards compatibility.
+> When making changes or updates to a CustomControl always consider backwards compatibility.
 For example, if you rename an exposed property, the old property values stored via the property sheet won't be deserialized to your new property.